aimeos/upscheme/README.md

 } );
 ```

-Now, we want to update the table in another migration by adding a "code" column and
+Now, we want to update the table in another migration by adding a *code* column and
-changing the default value of the existing "status" column:
+changing the default value of the existing *status* column:

 ```php
 $this->db()->table( 'test', function( $table ) {